 Our summary table at the top of this article refers to the following terms:

-- Share of search interest is calculated based on Google Trends data for the first half of 2018 worldwide.
-We measured the absolute search interest for each of the top luxury brands during the period, then calculated how much attention they received compared to the other brands in our ranking as a percentage of the total search interest for luxury brands.
+- Share of search interest is calculated based on worldwide Google Trends data.
+We measure the absolute search interest for each of the top luxury brands during the period, then calculate how much attention they receive compared to the other brands in our ranking as a percentage of the total search interest for luxury brands.

-- Website traffic is estimated based on SimilarWeb data for the first half of 2018, using the primary brand domain.
+- Website traffic is estimated based on SimilarWeb data, using the primary brand domain.

-- Social media audience is calculated based on Rival IQ reports for each brand as of August 2018.
-It represents the sum of Facebook Fans, Instagram Followers, Twitter Followers, YouTube Subscribers and Google Plus followers.
+- Social media audience is calculated based on Rival IQ reports for each brand as of March 2020.
+It represents the sum of Facebook Fans, Instagram Followers, Twitter Followers, and YouTube Subscribers.

 Comments?
 Questions?
 Ideas?
 Share your thoughts.

-- Global Powers of Luxury Goods 2018.
-Shaping the future of the luxury industry., by Patrizia Arienti, Deloitte, 2018.
+- Global Powers of Luxury Goods 2019.
+Bridging the gap between the old and the new, by Patrizia Arienti, Deloitte, 2020.